spapazov/tf-idf-search/README.md

 TfIdf = require('tf-idf-search');
 tf_idf = new TfIdf()

-//initialize corpus from an array of file paths var corpus = tf_idf.createCorpusFromPathArray(["./doc1.txt", "./doc2.txt", "doc3.txt"]);
+//initialize corpus from an array of file paths, returns the current state of the corpus var corpus = tf_idf.createCorpusFromPathArray(["./doc1.txt", "./doc2.txt", "doc3.txt"]);

-//initialize corpus from an array of Strings var corpus = tf_idf.createCorpusFromPathArray(
-["This is the content of doc1",
+//initialize corpus from an array of Strings, returns the current state of the corpus var corpus = tf_idf.createCorpusFromStringArray( ["This is the content of doc1",
 "This is the content of doc2",
 "This is the content of doc3"]
 );

+//add document to the corpus by string , returns the current state of the corpus var corpus = tf_idf.addDocumentFromString("String containing doucment contents");

-//add document to the corpus
+//add document to the corpus by file path, returns the current state of the corpus var corpus = tf_idf.addDocumentFromPath("./doc2.txt");
-tf_idf.addDocument("String containing doucment contents");

 ```

 After instantiating a corpus and loading your documents you can calculate the tf-idf vectors, deterimine cosine similarity and rank the relavance of documents based on queries: